eyatzeck/eurovision/README.md

 *At the end of the Grand Final, the song that has received the most points wins the iconic trophy, and is performed once more.
 (Plus there are some tie-breaking rules)*

 # Cool resources
+Article about affinity voting from the BBC:  https://www.bbc.com/future/article/20230512-eurovision-why-some-countries-vote-for-each-other

 Awesome Max Levites Tableau visualization:  https://public.tableau.com/app/profile/max.levites/viz/EveryEurovisionResultEver2021/TheUltimateEurovisionGuide2021

 Reuters site:  https://www.reuters.com/graphics/MUSIC-EUROVISION/dwpkdykkzvm/